 The SS Sicamous is the largest surviving stern wheeler in BC.
-The ship is open as a museum and wedding venue, and is a must-see attraction when visiting the Okanagan.
+The ship is open as a museum, event venue and is located in our Heritage Park.
+We are also home to the Kettle Valley Model Railway which is a must-see attraction when visiting the Okanagan.

 - Adults – Six Dollars ($6) per person

 - Seniors (Ages 55 plus) – Five Dollars ($5) per person

 - Children (Ages 7-16) – Three Dollars ($3) per person